 A mind-blowing, myth-busting farming exhibit that will change the world.

-On Oct.
-22, 2020, Discovery Park of America, a 50-acre heritage park and 100,000-square-foot museum located in the Mid-south region of the United States, will open an exciting new experience in the organization’s 8,900-square-foot Agriculture Center.
+On Dec.
+5, 2020, Discovery Park of America, a 50-acre heritage park and 100,000-square-foot museum located in the Mid-south region of the United States, will open an exciting new experience in the organization’s 8,900-square-foot Simmons Bank Ag Center.

 While most in the agriculture industry strive to make the best use of resources to meet the demands of a growing population, falsehoods and misinformation continue to flourish in a world where fiction and propaganda can be spread with the click of a mouse on a computer or the touch of a finger on a mobile device.